 Lécuyer argues that Silicon Valley's emergence and its growth were made possible by the development of unique competencies in manufacturing, in product engineering, and in management.
 Entrepreneurs learned to integrate invention, design, manufacturing, and sales logistics, and they developed incentives to attract and retain a skilled and motivated workforce.
 The largest Silicon Valley firms—including Eitel-McCullough (Eimac), Litton Industries, Varian Associates, Fairchild Semiconductor, and Intel—dominated the American markets for advanced tubes and semiconductors and, because of their innovations in manufacturing, design, and management, served as models and incubators for other electronics ventures in the area.

 Making Silicon Valley is meatier than its contemporaries.
 Dense and replete with footnotes, it's an expert book written for experts-readers who already know Robert Noyce from Gordon Moore.
 For them, it's a detailed and nuanced discussion of how and why Silicon Valley emerged as a center of manufacturing, product engineering, and management.

 Silicon Valley wannabes search for the Valley's secrets of success.
 Lécuyer's impressively informed response reminds them that God is in the manufacturing details.

-Winner, 2009 Computer History Museum Prize given by SIGCIS.
+- Winner, 2009 Computer History Museum Prize given by SIGCIS